 Maybe the best thing about the cottage is that you can rent it for your next vacation.
 For booking information, visit the The Roanoke Inn.
 On their website they say the house is just “a short boardwalk stroll from the Inn, and steps away from Roanoke Island Festival Park.”

-Many thanks to Melody Leckie who took these beautiful photographs and shared them with us.
+Thanks to Melody Leckie who took these beautiful photographs and shared them with us.
 You can see more of them and learn more about the cottage on its Facebook page.